 “Inverbrackie has been a wonderful opportunity for me.
 It’s a privilege to nurse there and to try to make people feel safe and healthy again, after what are often quite horrific experiences of oppression and civil war.”

-Other Nurse of the Year finalists include Jenny Anderson from Queensland’s Rockhampton Hospital for her management of workforce shortages and escalating demand for renal care, Karen Barrett-McNeill for transformational management and care for cancer patients at Radiation Oncology Queensland, Kerryn Brakels for her outstanding work as a visiting nurse in a small rural community at Victoria’s Mansfield District Hospital, and David Copley for his culturally sensitive work developing Quitline services for Aboriginal and Torres Strait Islanders at Cancer Council SA and Quit SA.
+of the Year finalists include Jenny Anderson from Queensland’s Rockhampton Hospital for her management of workforce shortages and escalating demand for renal care, Karen Barrett-McNeill for transformational management and care for cancer patients at Radiation Oncology Queensland, Kerryn Brakels for her outstanding work as a visiting nurse in a small rural community at Victoria’s Mansfield District Hospital, and David Copley for his culturally sensitive work developing Quitline services for Aboriginal and Torres Strait Islanders at Cancer Council SA and Quit SA.

 There are also five finalists in the Innovation in Nursing category, including Flinders University’s Dr Amanda Muller, Didy Button and Gregory Matthews who developed a game designed to boost student nurses’ knowledge of medication names.